The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Introduction

-Income and wealth inequality implies an uneven distribution of earnings, assets, and opportunities among the people of a country.
-Income includes revenue coming from wages, salaries, interest on a savings account, dividends from shares of stock, rent, and profits from selling something for more than you paid for it \cite{1g}.
-It is the earnings from the above mentioned sources for a specific duration of time.
+Thus, the study of income and wealth inequality i.e, an uneven distribution of earnings, assets, and opportunities among individuals or households, becomes a critical issue for a nation's well-being.
+Generally, income includes earnings from wages, salaries, interest from savings accounts, dividends from shares of stock, rent, and profits from selling something for more than you paid for it \cite{1g}.
+It is the earnings from the above-mentioned sources for a specific duration of time.
 This period may be in hours, days, months, or years.
 However, with income, we also have expenses to maintain our social life.
-Wealth is the total value of assets owned (minus debt) at a specific point in time, representing the accumulated net worth.
-In general, it is total income minus total expenses/debts at a certain time.
-If income is greater than total expenses, wealth increases over time; otherwise, it will decrease.
-Thus, wealth provides security and also generates future income, whereas income funds the current lifestyle and helps to build wealth.
+On the other hand, wealth is the total value of assets owned minus liabilities at a specific point in time, representing accumulated net worth.
+While income funds current lifestyle and enables wealth accumulation, wealth itself provides security and generates future income.
+If income exceeds expenses, wealth increases over time; otherwise, it decreases.